SortaCore/MMF2Exts/DarkEdif/#MFAs and documentation/DarkEdif MultiTargeting.md

 It's worth noting VS 2019 Preview can be used with this method too, but VS 2022 *cannot* be used with either method.

 ### Tools to go with Visual Studio
-Windows XP does not support Visual Studio 2017 or above, and DarkEdif uses C++17 features that are only available in VS 2017 and above.
+Windows XP does not support running Visual Studio 2017 or above, and DarkEdif uses C++17 features that are only available in VS 2017 and above.
 Your best bet for debugging is using **WinDbg**, which can be found in the Windows 7 SDK as the "Debugging tools" component.
 Get it from [here][Windows 7 SDK Debugging Tools] or [here][Windows SDK archive].
 Install the variant that matches your XP computer; if your XP OS is 32-bit, get the 32-bit (x86) Windows 7 SDK installer.